 Tobacco hornworms are known to feed on and cause a lot of damage to various crops from the nightshade family, especially tomato plants, which makes it easy to misidentify them for tomato hornworms (which I discuss just below).

 However, you can spot the differences in the number and color of their lateral markings, as well as the color of their horns.
-Always count the number of white stripes and look at the color of the horns, as I’ve found many, many pictures online (even from reputable sources) that are mislabeled as tomato hornworms when they are, in fact, tobacco hornworms.
+Always look at the shape of the white stripes and the color of the horns, as I’ve found many, many pictures online (even from reputable sources) that are mislabeled as tomato hornworms when they are, in fact, tobacco hornworms.

 Tobacco hornworms can grow to be around 7 centimeters (2.7 inches) long, making them one of the largest green caterpillars you may come across in your vegetable garden.